mak-43/independent-service/README.md

 * Landing page contain two componets banner and  short split services
 * In services  you will see the full list of services
 * In blogs you will see display some theoritical part
 * In about you will see ower mission,vision and goal .The way how ower achieve his goal
+* In Login user can login to get access of private route name checkout
+* If Consumer is new comer he/she can easily signup .signup link is given in the login form

 #### Technologies